Multimedia

 This course is ideal for students interested in marketing, communications, media, public relations, and digital business careers.

-14009: Dual Credit Crowder College Introduction to Digital Media Content Creation
+6057: Dual Enrollment Crowder College Introduction to Digital Media Content Creation (DIGM-102)

 Course Credit 0.5